 You’ll see that for many companies out there, the fair value calculation you come up with is below the current market price unless you either a) assuming ridiculously high growth or b) use a very low discount rate, which means a low rate of return.

-However, it’s a mistake to assume that the 9% annualized S&P 500 performance during America’s golden years, beginning after World War II as the world’s sole superpower and extending into the 21st century, during an unprecedented time of growth and innovation, will be repeated.
+Basically, it’s a mistake to assume that the 9% annualized S&P 500 performance during America’s golden years, beginning after World War II as the world’s sole superpower and extending into the 21st century, during an unprecedented time of growth and innovation, will be repeated forever.

 The United States now faces slower GDP growth, a higher public debt burden, an aging population, healthcare and education costs that are more expensive than anywhere else in the world, flat inflation-adjusted median household earnings over the past two decades, and a multi-trillion-dollar unfunded public pension bubble.